After Life Season 2 Release Date of Netflix | Cast, plot, trailer - Mash Viral

 What will happen in the second season of After Life?

-Gervais has previously revealed that in the last episode of season one there is “a little hint” where the show could go next.
+Gervais has previously revealed that there is “a little hint” in the last episode of season one of where the show could go next.

 While Tony’s grave is deep and meaningful to Anne, he says, “I will continue to say and do what I want and punish the world, but I will punish those who deserve it.”
 I will use my superpower forever. “